Joint-and-Survivor Benefit Plans

 - The greater the beneficiary percentage, the greater the reduction in your benefit.

-- If your beneficiary dies before you, your benefit “pops up” to the larger Single Life amount.
+- If your beneficiary dies before you, or if your beneficiary is your spouse and you divorce, your benefit may increase or “pop up” to the larger Single Life amount.

 - You can name only one person with a financial dependence on you as your Joint-and-Survivor beneficiary.
 A spouse, child or parent is automatically eligible.